2020PB/police-brutality/reports/Nevada.md

 * https://twitter.com/itsraiialex/status/1266770032719040513

-### Police shove numerous protestors to the ground | May 29th
+### Police shove numerous protesters to the ground | May 29th

-Officer line begins to advance towards protestors, shoving numerous protestors to the ground as they do.
+Officer line begins to advance towards protesters, shoving numerous protesters to the ground as they do.

 tags: shove, throw, strike, protester